|Title:||Upward Bound Summer Instructors|

 • Teach classes to high school participants as part of KeyPoint Alliance Upward Bound summer program

-• Revise and/or create subject specific curriculum aligned with UB’s academic summer program theme
+• Create subject specific lesson plans aligned with UB’s academic summer program theme

 • Select materials for themed designed courses based on UB staff recommendations

-• Provide course content in a manner that helps UB participants to have a head start on their fall 2018 course work
+• Provide course content in a manner that helps UB participants to have a head start on their fall 2018 courses (applicable only to science, math, and English subject areas)

 • Monitor, record and report students’ performance on a weekly basis

-• Provide appropriate classroom management for 9th-11th graders
+• Provide appropriate classroom management for 9th-12th graders

 • Maintain student records in a secure and confidential manner